guyfedwards/nom/README.md

 - `feedname:"my feed - with spaces"` - matches `my feed - with spaces`
 - `feed:'my feed, with single quotes!'` - matches `my feed, with single quotes!`
 - `feed:my\ feed\ with\ escaped\ spaces!` - matches `my feed with escaped spaces!`

+### Include feedname in filtering
+If you want to include the feedname in the default filtering query, use `config.filtering.defaultIncludeFeedName: true`.
+This simplifies the above `f:xxx` queries but means that you can't filter by multiple feeds at once, e.g. `f:xxx f:yyy`.

 More filters to be added soon!